Crazeformarvel/azusa-project/README.md

 ### Secondary Pages

-These are copies of the original websites on School Loop, with new styles and images.
+These are copies of the original websites on School Loop, with new styles and images (so that they’ll match the key pages).

 * [Sierra High School](http://shs-ausd-ca.mirror.schoolloop.com)
 * [Gladstone High School](https://jimthoburn.github.io/gladstone-school-loop/)